dergeberl/multitool-container/README.md

 - iputils-ping
 - htop

-The container image can be downloaded by ghrc.io and docker.io
+The container image can be downloaded from ghcr.io and docker.io:

 `ghcr.io/dergeberl/multitool:latest`
 `dergeberl/multitool:latest`

-## network container
+## Network Container

 The following tools/packages are installed in this container in addition to the basic container:
 - socat